Educating tomorrow’s Difference Makers

 A 21st-century education goes beyond the traditional classroom walls.
 Anthropologists visit Italy to unearth historic remains.
 A biology major spends years in a lab researching cures for triple negative breast cancer.
 And political scientists get experience working alongside top lawmakers.
 College of Arts, Sciences, and Letters faculty engage their students outside the traditional classroom, providing them with tools to succeed after graduation.

-Resources for faculty and students who are looking to expand their understanding and use of GIS tools and analysis in classes, research, and administrative applications, both within CASL and across the campus.
+Resources and events for faculty and students who are looking to expand their understanding and use of GIS tools and analysis in classes, research, and administrative applications, both within CASL and across the campus.

 Learning in the Community

 The College of Arts, Sciences, and Letters is committed to impacting our community through collaborative projects and initiatives that connect students to real-world applications and allow faculty to contribute their expertise to solving today’s problems.